aditya-rv-vlsi/ASIC_Design_Class_1/README.md

 Command for tkcon window to save the layout with custom name

 ```
-# Command to save as
 save sky130_vsdinv.mag
-Command to open the newly saved layout

-# Command to open custom inverter layout in magic
 magic -T sky130A.tech sky130_vsdinv.mag &
 ```